Washington governor supports gay marriage law

 The 64-year-old governor, who has held the office since 2004, said in June she would decline to run for a third term in November elections.

-Polls show sharp national division on same-sex marriage, and the issue is still divisive in Washington, which tends to be split between a liberal coast, including Seattle, and a more conservative inland.
+Polls show sharp national division on same-sex marriage, and the issue is still divisive in Washington state, which tends to be split between a liberal coast, including Seattle, and a more conservative inland.

 STATE MARRIAGE LICENSE